-Our Psychologists and Clinical Social Workers are experts in human behaviour, having studied the brain, memory, learning, human development and the processes determining how people think, feel, behave and react.
+Our Psychologists are experts in human behaviour, having studied the brain, memory, learning, human development and the processes determining how people think, feel, behave and react.
 Psychologists apply their expertise using reliable and scientifically supported methods.
 Psychological therapies are widely used to treat individuals and families and can also be applied to groups and organisations.

 Everyday life problems such as workplace stress, family and relationship matters or coping with illness, can seriously affect your quality of life and relationship with others.
 In such circumstances, it is important that people do not neglect their mental and physical health.

 Psychology is a Science

 As part of their training at University or College, psychologists study people and their behaviour.
 They study how people: